herrera-ignacio/architect-handbook/databases/scaling/README.md

 ![](2021-08-28-20-26-43.png)

 It is the practice of adding more servers.
 Sharding separates large databases into smaller, more easily managed parts called shards.
-Each shard **shares the same schema**, though the actual **data on each shard is unique** to the shared.
+Each shard **shares the same schema**, though the actual **data on each shard is unique** to the shard.

 There are different techniques for sharding.
 For example, you could access user data based on user IDs.
 Anytime you access data, a hash function is used to find the corresponding shard (such as `user_id % 4` if you have 4 shards).